microblink/microblink-python/README.md

-# centos-python
+# microblink-python

-Dockerfiles for creating Amazonlinux 2 image with latest version of python
+Dockerfiles for creating image with latest version of python.